sjang1594/sjang1594.github.io/_posts/study/ROS/2021-11-3-ROSInstall.md

 ---
 ### **Docker**
+There is a ros for docker.
+It depends on what ROS version you want to install.
+There are whole version of ros in this [link]()

 ### **Virtual Machine (VM)**
-As you may heard, sometimes you may need a different OS to test
+As you may heard, sometimes you may need a different OS to build an envieronment with different platforms.
+Esepcially, you might need VM for setting up the ROS environment.
+1. First, install ubuntu 20.04 in order for you to set up the ROS2.

 ---
 ## Resoource
 Resource : [ROS](https://endland.medium.com/ros2-ubuntu20-04-8241bfdf6a9f)